Tina Cameron - Pg Dip (Couns) (Edin), MBACP Reg, HCPC Reg

 Being a counsellor is my second career, after working as a physiotherapist in Switzerland, the Spire Murrayfield and my own private practice here in Edinburgh, and based on my extensive experience as a physiotherapist, I believe that forging a strong relationship between myself and my patients, based on mutual trust and respect, is fundamental to my work.
 I believe our mental health is as important as our physical health.
 The one affects the other, though we frequently do not reflect on or recognise the impact our minds may be having upon us.

 My life has been enriched with broad and varied work and experience, giving me a valuable depth of understanding and knowledge for my counselling work.
-I have worked at Edinburgh University in the Student Counselling Service.
-Other recent counselling has included working with school children in Edinburgh, as a staff counsellor for NHS occupational health, work and relationship problems, victims of abuse, people with depression and anxiety amongst many other concerns.
+I have worked at Edinburgh University in the student and staff counselling, with school children in Edinburgh and as a staff counsellor for NHS occupational health, work and relationship problems, victims of abuse, people with depression and anxiety amongst many other concerns.

 © Tina Cameron 2017